-Title: H/506/1957 Prepare specifications for contracts Level: 4 Credit Value: 4 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles supporting the preparation of specifications for contracts 1.1 Explain the scope of contract specifications 1.2 Explain the roles and interests of those who should be involved in a tender process 1.3 Analyse the legal implications of a range of types of contracts and agreements 1.4 Explain the requirements of confidentiality and data protection 1.5 Evaluate the risks associated with procurement and tendering processes 1.6 Explain the basis for the design of a tender evaluation process Be able to prepare specifications for contracts 2.1 Confirm the requirements for the contract specification 2.2 Draft contract specifications that meet the requirements including post-contractual requirements 2.3 Specify the parameters of the contract in line with the requirements 2.4 Provide sufficient information to enable potential suppliers to develop proposals that are capable of meeting the specification 2.5 Define objective selection criteria to evaluate tender proposals 2.6 Establish a selection process that meets organisational requirements 2.7 Adhere to organisational policies and procedures, legal and ethical requirements when preparing specifications for contracts Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to prepare specifications for contracts and introduces learners to the principles supporting the preparation of specifications for contracts.
+Title: H/506/1957 Prepare specifications forcontracts Level: 4 Credit Value: 4 GLH: 23 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles supporting the preparation of specifications for contracts 1.1 Explain the scope of contract specifications 1.2 Explain the roles and interests of those who should be involved in a tender process 1.3 Analyse the legal implications of a range of types of contracts and agreements 1.4 Explain the requirements of confidentiality and data protection 1.5 Evaluate the risks associated with procurement and tendering processes 1.6 Explain the basis for the design of a tender evaluation process Be able to prepare specifications for contracts 2.1 Confirm the requirements for the contract specification 2.2 Draft contract specifications that meet the requirements including post-contractual requirements 2.3 Specify the parameters of the contractin line with the requirements 2.4 Provide sufficient information to enable potential suppliers to develop proposals that are capable of meetingthe specification 2.5 Define objective selection criteria to evaluate tender proposals 2.6 Establish a selection process that meets organisational requirements 2.7 Adhere to organisational policies and procedures, legal and ethical requirements when preparing specifications for contracts specifications for contracts Additional information about this unit N1/A N/A Unit aim (s) This unit aims to develop the knowledge and skills required to prepare specifications for contracts and introduces learners to the principles supporting the preparation of specifications for contracts.
 Upon completion of this unit, learners will be able to prepare specifications for contracts.
-Assessment requirements specified by Skills CFA Assessment Strategy a sector or regulatory body (if appropriate) Competence units (S/NVQ) Details of the relationship of the unit Business & Administration (2013) National and relevant national occupational Occupational Standards: standards CFABAF132 Prepare specifications for contracts
+Assessment requirements specified Skills CFA Assessment Strategy bya sector or regulatory body (if appropriate) Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAF132 Prepare specificationsfor contracts

+Title: K/506/1815 Prepare text from notesusing touch typing

+Level: 2

+Credit Value: 4

+GLH: 26

-Title: K/506/1815 Prepare text from notes using touch typing Level: 2 Credit Value: 4 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to create text from notes 2.
-Be able to graduos tout weight touch.
-1.1 Explain the importance of confirming the purpose of the text and intended audience 1.2 Describe the problems that may occur in transcribing notes written by others 1.3 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, and inaccurate content 1.4 Explain how technology features can help to create, format and check the accuracy of text 1.5 Describe ways of checking produced texts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and confidentiality of information Be able to produce text using touch typing A Little able to produce text using touch typing 2.1 Agree the purpose, format and deadlines for texts 2.2 Touch type texts at the speed and level of accuracy required by the organisation 2.3 Check that the text is accurate and the meaning is clear and correct 2.4 Store texts and original notes safely and securely following organisational procedures 2.5 Present texts in the required formats and within the agreed timescales Additional information about this unit N/A
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand how to create text from notes 1.1 Explain the importance of confirmingthe purpose of the text and intended audience 1.2 Describe the problems that may occur in transcribing notes written byothers 1.3 Explain the consequences of incorrect spelling, punctuation, grammar and sentence structure, andinaccurate content 1.4 Explain how technology features can help to create, format and check the accuracy of text 1.5 Describe ways of checking produced texts for accuracy and correctness 1.6 Describe organisational procedures for the storage, security and confidentiality of information

+Be able to produce text using touch typing 2.1 Agree the purpose, format and deadlines for texts 2.2 Touch type texts at the speed and level of accuracy required by the organisation 2.3 Check that the text is accurate andthe meaning is clear and correct 2.4 Store texts and original notes safely and securely following organisational procedures 2.5 Present texts in the required formats and within the agreed timescales

+Additional information about this unit

+N/A

 Unit aim (s) This unit aims to develop the knowledge and skills required to prepare text from notes using touch typing.
-Upon completion of this unit, learners will be able to produce text using touch typing.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA213a-c Prepare text from notes using touch typing Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Upon completionof this unit, learners will be able to producetext using touch typing.
+Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA213a-c Prepare text from notes using touch typing Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)